datasense0823/airproject2/README.md

     rejected_by TEXT NOT NULL,
     rejected_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 );
+Use the collected feedback to regenerate a better summary via the LLM.

-#  Deliverables
+📦 Deliverables

 1. investment_strategy.docx: Your input document

-2. main.py: Full summarization + review pipeline
+2. main.py: Full summarization + human review pipeline

-3. score_logic.py: Summary scoring and flag checker
+3. score_logic.py: Summary scoring and flag checker logic

-4. schema.sql: SQL for both PostgreSQL tables
+4. schema.sql: SQL schema for both PostgreSQL tables

-5. Snapshot of Table Storage
+5. Snapshot of table data stored in the database (approved & rejected)

-6. A Short video showing the whole Process
+6. A short screen recording (1–2 minutes) showing the full flow

-7. README.md: This file
+7. README.md: This instruction file

-# Deadline for Submission: Sunday June 7 EOD
+## 📅 Deadline for Submission
+## 🗓 Sunday, June 7 — End of Day (EOD)